Moejay10/FYS4411/Project2/README.md

 ## Running the program (code in main.cpp)

-Runnning the program will firstly make you choose which task you would like to choose, starting from b to f.
+Runnning the program will only make you choose which sampler algorithm you would like to choose, starting from 1 to 3.

-Then it will ask how many Monte Carlo cycles.
-Pay attention to what it asks you about.

-After that, insert the number of particles and dimensions.

 And voilá, the results will be found in the Python/Results folder under their respective task, and the Jupyter Notebook will then automatically renew all the figures.
 This will however not update the report, and we will leave the latest updated Notebook updated with the report added.

-## Last updated 24.03.2020
+## Last updated 27.05.2020